 Comfort Keepers keeps very detailed notes on your routine, what you like done, and how you like it done.
-The reality of today’s workforce is that we have to use a team in order to provide the continuity of care and reliability needed to provide your services.
-Almost 1million hours of service has also taught us many valuable lessons about how to provide you with the best care.
-Most people strongly believe that the highest quality of care can only be provided by having a single caregiver assigned to their case.
-Over and over again we have seen this assumption proven wrong and the benefits of working with a qualified team shown to result in the best client outcomes and highest customer satisfaction ratings.
+We also utilize a small care team approach so many last-minute changes can be covered by someone you already know.
+Most consumers have the preconceived notion that the highest quality of care can only be provided by having a single caregiver assigned to their case.
+We have seen this assumption proven wrong many times.
+The benefits of working with a qualified team produces best client outcomes and highest customer satisfaction ratings.

 How does management know if my caregiver is showing up for my visit, if they are prompt, and if they are staying for the entire time that I am being charged for services?

 Comfort Keepers uses telephony to track where our people are at all times.
-When your Comfort Keeper arrives at your home, they will need to use your phone to make a toll free call to clock in on our scheduling system.
+When your Comfort Keeper arrives at your home, they will make a toll free call to clock in on our scheduling system.
 The system will check the caller i.d. to verify that they are indeed clocking in from your home.
-If they do not clock in at the required time from your phone number, the manager on duty will get a text message alerting them that your Comfort Keeper is not where they are suppose to be.
-That manager will then start calling to find out where they are and when they will be arriving or to ask them to clock in again from your phone.
-When it is time for them to leave, they will clock out from your phone and caller i.d. will verify that they are still where they are suppose to be.
-You will be billed to the hundredth of the hour based on the telephony time clock.
+If they do not clock in at the required time from your phone number, the manager on duty will get a text message alerting them.
+That manager will call your house to ensure they are there and will find them if they are not.
+When it is time for them to leave, your Comfort Keeper will clock out from your phone and caller i.d. will again verify that they are still at your house.

 If I have a question or a problem, when are your offices staffed?